fahmy-dev/week-2-shopping-list/README.md

 - `code .`

 ## The Files
-You should see 5 files; 1 .js file, html file, png file, css file and this readme.
-The files are named one after the other, in chronological order.<br>
-README.md, index.html, paper.png, script.js and style.css
+You should see 4 files, 1 folder; 1 .js file, html file, png file (in folder), css file and this readme.<br> The files are named one after the other, in chronological order;<br> README.md, index.html, paper.png, script.js and style.css

+- **index.html** - html file containing the basic structure of the website

+- **script.js** - Where the functionality of the shopping list is coded in (i.e adding items, clearing the list and striking off purchased items)

+- **style.css** - Where the styles used to customise the look of the website are

+## How to Use it
+- In your terminal in VSCode, type in;
+`open index.html`

+- It will open the shopping list in your default browser

+## License
+I **still** don't have a license tbf.
+God's still watching you.